signalfx/integrations/gateway/README.md

 By default, the SignalFx Gateway sends metrics to the `us0` realm.
 If you are not in this realm, you will need to explicitly set the endpoint urls to use your realm.
-To determine if you are in a different realm and need to explicitly set the endpoints, check your profile page in the SignalFx web application.
+To determine if you are in a different realm (YOUR_SIGNALFX_REALM) and need to explicitly set the endpoints, check your profile page in the SignalFx web application.
 See the configuration section on [sending to alternate ingest targets](#sending-to-alternate-ingest-targets) below.